HM Prison Hull

 HMP Hull is a Category B men's local prison located in Kingston upon Hull in England.
 The term 'local' means that this prison holds people on remand to the local courts.
 The prison is operated by His Majesty's Prison Service.

 History

-Hull Prison opened in 1870, and is of a typical Victorian design.
+Hull Prison, built in Hedon Road in 1865, succeeding a previous prison in Kingston Street, and opened in 1870, is of a typical Victorian design.

 Ethel Major was the last person and only woman to be executed at Hull in 1934.
 She had been convicted of the murder of her husband.
+The Prison suffered bomb damage during the Second World War Hull Blitz.

 An exhibition "Within These Walls" follows the prison's history from 1299 to 1934.

-The exhibition was designed and created by Officer Rob Nicholson and officially opened by Lawrence Major, Ethel's grandson.
+The exhibition was designed and created by retired Officer Rob Nicholson and officially opened by Lawrence Major, Ethel's grandson.